ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

 # Integrate advanced sampling into Hugging Face

-    Using transformers=4.6.0.dev0 as an example, please copy the provided files under the huggingface directory to the path:
+  Using transformers 4.6.0.dev0 as an example, please copy the provided files under the huggingface directory to the path:

     ```
     anaconda3/envs/your_environment_name/lib/python3.8/site-packages/transformers/
     ```

   The implemented methods are as follows:

     - [Eta-Sampling](https://aclanthology.org/2022.findings-emnlp.249/): Set the parameter epsilon by parsing "eta" as an argument to the model.generate function.